raspberrypilearning/lost-in-space/en/step_2.md

 glide (1) secs to x:(0) y:(0)
 ```

-Change the numbers in the code blocks so that the code is exactly the same as above.
+Change the numbers in the code blocks you've added so that the code is exactly the same as above.

 --- /task ---